ada-discovery/ada-server/README.md

 #### License

-The project and all its code is distributed under the terms of the <a href="https://www.apache.org/licenses/LICENSE-2.0.txt">Apache 2.0 license</a>.
+The project and all its source code is distributed under the terms of the <a href="https://www.apache.org/licenses/LICENSE-2.0.txt">Apache 2.0 license</a>.

 #### Acknowledgement and Support